kranzky/insoluble/folly.md

 Mike nodded and shrugged, accepting Jenny's apology as Rob introduced her to the group.
 Lloyd, however, couldn't help but stare, trying to measure the potential threat she posed.
 Jenny sat down next to the princess, observing her with an intense curiosity.
 Lloyd, still suspicious, kept a close eye on her every move.

 "Stuffing weren't involuntary, winked," Mike said playfully, attempting to lighten the mood.
 He could tell that Lloyd's suspicion was making the atmosphere tense, and he wanted to ensure that everyone was comfortable, especially since Jenny had just joined their group.

-Mike noticed Jenny's blonde hair and a small smile forming on her face, indicating that she appreciated his effort to make her feel welcome.
-However, Lloyd remained unconvinced and still kept a watchful eye on her.

-"Princess, do you trust Jenny?"
-Dan asked, realizing that the group would need to have faith in their new companion if they were going to work together effectively.

-The Princess considered the question for a moment, taking into account the impact her decision would have on the group's dynamic and their ability to deal with the Hones Wavers Administration.

-"I believe trust can grow in time," the Princess answered diplomatically, hoping to convey that while they may not fully trust Jenny yet, they could potentially work together and build that trust in the future.

-Lloyd nodded reluctantly, accepting the Princess's decision, but it was clear that he would still keep a cautious eye on Jenny as they continued their journey through the alien landscape.

 "I'd forge a wedge of sympathy," advised the fool.